twilight07/mcp-unity/README.md

 MCP Unity is an implementation of the Model Context Protocol for Unity Editor, allowing AI assistants to interact with your Unity projects.
 This package provides a bridge between Unity and a Node.js server that implements the MCP protocol, enabling AI agents like Claude, Windsurf, and Cursor to execute operations within the Unity Editor.

 ## Features

+### IDE Integration - Package Cache Access

+MCP Unity provides automatic integration with VSCode-like IDEs (Visual Studio Code, Cursor, Windsurf) by adding the Unity `Library/PackedCache` folder to your workspace.
+This feature:

+- Improves code intelligence for Unity packages
+- Enables better autocompletion and type information for Unity packages
+- Helps AI coding assistants understand your project's dependencies

+You can manually update your workspace using the "Update Workspace Now" button in the Unity Editor MCP Server window (Tools > MCP Unity > Server Window) under the IDE Integration section.

+### MCP Server Tools

 This MCP currently provides the following <ins>tools</ins>:

 - <ins>**execute_menu_item**</ins>: Executes Unity menu items (functions tagged with the MenuItem attribute)